 Another trip we took to the Valle de Cocora '.
 The walk took us into the valley where we were able to observe hummingbirds and after a short climb, had a wonderful view of the real attraction: the wax palm (National Tree of Colombia).
 Majestic them seemingly from nowhere in the height ... but see for yourself!

 In the peaceful village, Villa de Leiva 'we met an Austrian, who lives in Colombia since 1986.
-Next to the hostel, where we lived, he owns a farm.
+Next to the hostel where we were staying, he has a farm.
 It breeds trout and planted organic vegetables.
 He has a farm worker, which 22,000 COP (Colombian Pesos = 11 CHF) earned during a working 7.00 bis 17.00 clock clock, the hourly wage you can calculate yourself, just for comparison ...

 In San Gil 'we had the best accommodation ever: Situated on Plaza (So Close to the cheap beer and with an appropriate view), very nice staff, modern kitchen, WIFI and the best: Free BBQ on Friday night!
 In addition, the city is also well located for the most beautiful colonial village near to visit.
 First, we went by bus to Baric Harra ', from where we walk on the historic route to, Guana' immigrant.
 The rolling countryside and picturesque villages are unique.
 On the way back we covered ourselves with one of the specialty, barichara ', the' Sabajon ".
 This is a sweet liquor, similar to Baileys ...